TheQuantumPhysicist/etcd-beast-client/README.md

 ##### Q: Why new library?

 A: Because there is not much libraries that do that out there.
 There is [one library](https://github.com/nokia/etcd-cpp-apiv3) by Nokia, which is not maintained anymore and is full of bugs and is not thread-safe.
 Clang-thread-sanitizer was screaming all the time while I was using it.
-Besides, using the library is extremely complicated to compile and use, as grpc has to be embedded into that system, which itself depends on too many things.
+Besides, the library is extremely complicated to compile and use, as grpc has to be embedded into that system, which itself depends on too many things.

 ##### Goals of the library:
 This library is thread-safe.
 Any design changes I do, go to tests, and are executed with clang-thread-sanitizer.
 The library also uses the [json gateway of etcd](https://coreos.com/etcd/docs/latest/dev-guide/api_grpc_gateway.html).
 While this has its limitations, it is very simple.